corda/corda/docs/source/api-persistence.rst

         public class SchemaV1 extends MappedSchema {

             /**
              * This class must extend the MappedSchema class.
-It's name is created based on the SchemaFamily name and the associated version number abbreviation (V1, V2...
+Its name is based on the SchemaFamily name and the associated version number abbreviation (V1, V2...
 Vn).
              * In the constructor, use the super keyword to call the constructor of MappedSchema with the following arguments: a class literal representing the schema family,
-             * a version number and a collection of mappedTypes which represent the JPA entity classes that the ORM layer needs to be configured with for this schema.
+             * a version number and a collection of mappedTypes (class literals) which represent JPA entity classes that the ORM layer needs to be configured with for this schema.
              */

             public SchemaV1() {